-The Fisher F75 LTD2 is the latest in the F75 series that was originally released in 2007.
+The Fisher F75 LTD2 is the latest in the F75 series that was originally released in 2007 and is still in production.
 The lead engineer was the person responsible for many of the great VLF prospecting detectors of all time, Dave Johnson.
 During Dave's first stint at Fisher Research of Los Banos, California Dave had a major role in the development of the Fisher Gold Bug and Gold Bug 2 detectors.
 He then developed the Lobo SuperTRAQ while at Tesoro.
 Dave's last project before the F75 was the GMT and MXT for White's, and so after he was hired by First Texas I was very excited to see what his next offering would be from the new Fisher based in El Paso, Texas.

 The F75 originated as the Teknetics T2.
 Both Fisher and Teknetics brands are owned by the First Texas company and share engineering and manufacturing resources.
 The T2 was produced first with the F75 developed later as an offshoot model.
 Details can be found at the Teknetics T2 page.

 I have to admit to being initially disappointed.
 The first Fisher F75 that I ran in Anchorage, Alaska was troubled very much by the electrical interference common in that town.
 It was an immediate turn off, and I sold the detector to a friend.